rwightman/gen-efficientnet-pytorch/README.md

 The weights ported from Tensorflow checkpoints for the EfficientNet models do pretty much match accuracy in Tensorflow once a SAME convolution padding equivalent is added, and the same crop factors, image scaling, etc (see table) are used via cmd line args.

 **IMPORTANT:**
-* Tensorflow ported weights for EfficientNet AdvProp (AP), EfficientNet EdgeTPU, EfficientNet-CondConv, and MobileNet-V3 models use Inception style (0.5, 0.5, 0.5) for mean and std.
+* Tensorflow ported weights for EfficientNet AdvProp (AP), EfficientNet EdgeTPU, EfficientNet-CondConv, EfficientNet-Lite, and MobileNet-V3 models use Inception style (0.5, 0.5, 0.5) for mean and std.
 * Enabling the Tensorflow preprocessing pipeline with `--tf-preprocessing` at validation time will improve scores by 0.1-0.5%, very close to original TF impl.

 To run validation for tf_efficientnet_b5: